Back to Robot Intelligence

 Communication Analytics AI coach Backend Database Gamification

-Training data is only useful if users can see it, understand it, and act on it.
-This section covers the software backend that turns raw session data into performance insights, delivers AI-powered coaching analysis, and lets users control the robot conveniently from their phone, all without requiring internet access.
+This section covers the software backend that turns raw session data into performance insights users can see, understand, and act on, delivers the AI Coach's post-session analysis, and lets users control the robot from their phone, all without requiring internet access.

 Where the dashboard is split between Section 5.1 and Section 5.3.3